SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 What this all means I take from the [Baháʼí Writings.](https://www.bahai.org/library/authoritative-texts/bahaullah/kitab-i-aqdas/13#810736036)

+(**Aside:** for what it's worth, the above Baháʼí excerpt cited is as spiritual a view of the MMT Job Guarantee policy as I've read anywhere.
+It's an example of what I mean by gong beyond MMT.)

 We can elevate in class consciousness work done in the service of humanity as a form of living akin to worship.
 The Baháʼí canonical Writings make this elevation.
 Something socialists have failed to grok.